On the rationality problem for quadric bundles: Introduction

 \section{Introduction}

 A quadric bundle is a flat morphism of projective varieties $f:X\longrightarrow S$, whose generic fibre is a smooth quadric; we say that such a bundle is smooth if $X$ is smooth over the ground field, which we assume algebraically closed.
 We will always assume that the base $S$ is a rational variety.
 It is then an interesting and old problem, which goes back at least to the work of Artin and Mumford \cite{artin-mumford}, to decide whether $X$ is rational as well.
 By Springer's theorem \cite{springer}, $X$ is rational if $f$ admits a rational multisection of odd degree.
-By a theorem of Lang \cite{lang}, such a section exists whenever $r> 2^n-2$, where $r$ denotes the dimension of the fibres of $f$ and $n=\dim(S)$ denotes the dimension of the base.
+By a theorem of Lang \cite{lang} (cf. \cite[II.4.5]{serre}), a section exists whenever $r> 2^n-2$, where $n=\dim(S)$ and $r$ denotes the dimension of the fibres of $f$.

-On the other hand, quite little is known about the non-rationality of such bundles.
-For instance, unless the fibres of $f$ are conic curves or quadric surfaces, no smooth example is known to be non-rational.
-Our first result provides such examples for arbitrary fibre dimension.